KevinArellano94/KevinArellano94/README.md

  - Kwoon
  - OWEL
-"Music is the hidden arithmetical exercise of a soul unconscious that it is calculating" - Leibniz "Music was invented to confirm human loneliness" - Durrell, Lawrence
+"Music is the hidden arithmetical exercise of a soul unconscious that it is calculating" - Leibniz "Music was invented to confirm human loneliness" - Durrell, Lawrenceg